lacomaofficial/Predicting-Age-DifumoAtlas.ipynb/README.md

 ### Introduction
 In this project, we utilize resting-state fMRI data to explore brain connectivity patterns and predict age.
 The dataset used for this analysis consists of functional MRI images, confound variables, and phenotypic information for each subject.

-### Usage
-To run the code, follow these steps:
-1. Install the necessary libraries listed in the requirements.txt file.
-2. Clone the repository to your local machine.
-3. Execute the provided Python scripts in the given order.

 ### Code Overview
 Here's a breakdown of the main sections of the code: